‘We are disturbed by state of the economy’ – Council of State

 The major advisory body to the President, the Council of State, is not happy with the state of the economy and has taken steps to understand the underlying factors and to proffer solutions.

-This culminated in a meeting between the Council and the Finance Ministry and Bank of Ghana, last week.
+This culminated in a meeting between the Council and the Finance Ministry and Bank of Ghana, earlier this week.

 Nana Otuo Siriboe II, Chairman of the Council in an interview with the media said, members were disturbed with the state of the economy but had received good briefing from the managers of the economy as to the way forward in seeking to ease the crisis.